fgheorghe/xtool-studio-appimage/README.md

 Step by step instructions on how to create an AppImage for xTool Studio using Ubuntu.

 AppImages allow users of any distro to use the app.
-I have tested it on Fedora 43 Kinoite and works without issue.
+I have tested it on Fedora 43 Kinoite and the only error I am getting is when I click Background Refresh (most likely a lib I am failing to install, because it works using the .deb package):
+11:12:15.458 (main) › xTool Studio Algorithm Worker call error: xcm api call failed (P2GlobalCorrectImageSync): worker has exit！ related methods not completed
+11:12:15.458 › Error occurred in handler for 'xcm': worker has exit！ related methods not completed

-Requires the following packages:
+Requires the following Ubuntu packages:

 sudo apt install fuse libfuse2 appstream